apolyth/typetutor/README.md

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
-(Replace [License Name] with the actual license and ensure you have a LICENSE.md file).
+This project is licensed under the [MIT License]